git-sahi/CODSOFT/PasswordGenerator/Password_ReadMe.txt

     Hardpwd =  ''.join(r.choice(characters) for i in range(length))
     return Hardpwd

-6. Lastly, I used Tkinter to create a GUI version of the program.
+6. Lastly, I used ttk to create a GUI version of the program.
    So now I have two versions:

    * One that runs on the command line